jeengbe/arana/README.md

 TL;DR at the bottom of the page.
 # Setup
 To commence working, you must (ironically) first build the build-script.
-This is done by running `npm run build-arana`.
+This is done by running `yarn build-arana`.
 This automatically installs all required modules and builds all scripts required to run and build Arana.
 ## Start
-To start Arana, simply run `npm run start`.
+To start Arana, simply run `yarn start`.
 This will start the server on your specified port.
 ## Build
-To build Arana for production, run `npm run build`.
+To build Arana for production, run `yarn build`.
 This will build your application and place it in the `dist` folder.
 Note that your frontend code is located in the `dist/frontend` folder, whilst your backend code is located in the `dist/backend` folder.
 ## Test
 Tests are not yet implemented.
 # Environment Variables